The MD Transportation Authority (MDTA) offers the following travel tips for the spring months:

 Weather permitting, the MDTA will implement two-way traffic operations to help alleviate delays on the Bay Bridge.

 Please use caution, reduce speeds and increase following distances when traveling on wet roads.
 Turn on your lights to increase your visibility.
-Kindly remember our toll collectors and turn off wipers when paying your toll.

 - Icy conditions may still be present during overnight and morning periods.